Registered Psychotherapist (Qualifying)

-I believe that the healing process in therapy begins with the ability to pause, observe what you are experiencing, make sense of it, and begin to build new paths that better serve the person you are today.
-I see therapy as a collaborative process—one that unfolds at your own pace, in a space of care, honesty, and curiosity.
-Together, we will explore not only your struggles but also your strengths and hopes.
+Therapy with me is a collaborative process that unfolds at your own pace, in a space of care, honesty, and curiosity.
+Together we will explore not only your struggles but also your strengths, hopes, and what makes your life meaningful.

 Read More